 CTE Dual Credit

-CTE Dual Credit, (formerly known as Tech Prep) allows students pursuing a career and technical program to earn college credit while in high school.
-CTE Dual Credit classes count as college credit and fulfill a High School graduation requirement at the same time.
+CTE Dual Credit allows students pursuing a career and technical program to earn college credit while in high school.
+CTE Dual Credit classes count as college credit and fulfill a high school graduation requirement at the same time.

-Students earning CTE Dual Credit, will have started their college program before they even graduate from high school.
+Students earning CTE Dual Credit start their college program before they even graduate from high school.

-Career and Technical programs at your school district prepare you for high demand careers in a wide variety of industries.
+Career and technical programs at your school district prepare you for in-demand careers in a wide variety of industries.
 Career and technical programs are designed through collaboration with local employers to ensure what you’re learning is important to their company.
 Graduates of certificate and associate degree programs often obtain higher salaries than those with a bachelor's degree.